Welcome to The Vocational Nursing Institute, Inc.

 The Vocational Nursing Program has been approved as of 4/19/2012 by The Texas Board of Nursing.
 The program is authorized to admit an initial cohort of 30 students in July 2012 and admit one cohort of 30 students per year for the next three years.
 For the approval on the Texas Board of Nursing website, please go to http://www.bon.texas.gov/nursingeducation/approved-programs.html

 The Vocational Nursing Institute, Inc. achieved its candidacy status with the Council on Occupational Education in 2013 and Completed its accrediting survey process in November of 2014.
-The school is waiting for the council board meeting in February to announce its full accreditation status.
+The school is fully accredited for the next six years.